RedGuff/repeatStringInt/README.md

 # repeatStringInt
 repeatStringInt is a function that repeats the string as a pattern, several times.
 Tuto.
+As the name says: string first, int after.